 The basis for this conclusion by Washington was the fact that the United States administered the islands from the end of the Second World War until 1971, when they were returned to Japanese control via the Okinawa Reversion Agreement.
-The text of this agreement lists the geographic coordinates of the range of islands that the United States returned to Japanese control, and the Senkaku/Diaoyu Islands are within this range.
+The text of this agreement lists the geographic coordinates of the range of islands that the United States returned to Japanese control, and the Senkaku/Diaoyu islands are within this range.
 However, during ratification of the Reversion Agreement in the U.S. Senate, the United States specified that the agreement did not affect the determination of ultimate sovereignty over "disputed islands."

 So while the United States has not reached a policy position on ultimate sovereignty, Washington has concluded that so long as the islands are under Japanese administrative control they are part of the Japanese territory that the United States is treaty-bound to defend.
-Under the terms of the 1960 U.S.-Japan Treaty of Mutual Cooperation and Security, the United States is committed to defending Japan in a conflict, and this would include the disputes over the Senkaku/Diaoyu Islands.
+Under the terms of the 1960 U.S.-Japan Treaty of Mutual Cooperation and Security, the United States is committed to defending Japan in a conflict, and this would include the disputes over the Senkaku/Diaoyu islands.

-Any ambiguity regarding the U.S. position was removed in October 2010 when Secretary of State Clinton publically affirmed that in fact the Senkakus are covered under article 5 of the U.S.-Japan Security Treaty.23
+Any ambiguity regarding the U.S. position regarding its commitment to come to Japan's aid in the event of a conflict over the islands was removed in October 2010 when Secretary of State Clinton publically affirmed that in fact the Senkakus are covered under article 5 of the U.S.-Japan Security Treaty.22

 This was an important step in deterring any Chinese impetuousness, and in reassuring Japan-and, indirectly, other U.S. allies in Asia-that Washington will not abandon its friends when they faced Chinese pressure.
+Still, it has created another potential Sino-U.S. flashpoint in addition to Taiwan.
+It also means that Washington has committed itself to possible conflict with China in defense of the islands.